 Follow these basic instructions for a thick, crisp, and chewy pizza crust at home.
 The recipe yields enough pizza dough for two 12-inch pizzas and you can freeze half of the dough for later.
+Close to 2 pounds of dough total.

 - 1 and 1/3 cups (320ml) warm water (between 100-110°F, 38-43°C)